Lookingforcommit/py_crypto_dashboard/README.md

 ### Managing API keys

-You can manage your cryptocompare API keys in the API keys management menu.
+You can manage your CryptoCompare API keys in the API keys management menu.
 It is also opened through the sidebar menu.

 ![py_crypto_dashboard](/resources/readme_files/api_keys_settings.gif)